cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

   - In addition, CDAP programs publish these messages to Kafka.

-  - The Log Saver Service is configured to read log messages from Kafka.
+  - The CDAP Log Saver Service is configured to read log messages from Kafka.
-    *Log Saver* reads the messages from Kafka, groups them by program or application, buffers and sorts them in memory, and finally persists them to files in HDFS.
+    Log saver reads the messages from Kafka, groups them by program or application, buffers and sorts them in memory, and finally persists them to files in HDFS.
 Each of these files corresponds to one program or application, depending on how the grouping is configured.
 (This is set by the property :ref:`log.publish.partition.key